cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ## Running Managers and Workers

-This section makes use of a simple but complete exmample of a Work Queue manager application to demonstrate various features.
+This section makes use of a simple but complete exmample of a TaskVine application to demonstrate various features.

 Donload the example file for the language of your choice: